ParadropLabs/ParadropTutorial/README.md

 process, your VM will automatically generate a unique key.
 You may have noticed the public key output at the end of the `vagrant up` command.

-If not, you can view the contents of your public key with the following command:
+You can view the contents of your public key with the following command:

     cat /home/ubuntu/.ssh/id_rsa.pub